Back to blogTips

 If your employer hasn't yet formalized its cross-border remote work policy, here are the key points to discuss with HR.

-The remote work agreement should specify the maximum percentage (ideally ≤ 25%).
+The remote work agreement should specify the maximum percentage, staying within the legal limits: ≤ 40% for tax, < 50% for social security.
+Remember the A1 certificate, which the employer requests via the ALPS platform to secure your Swiss social affiliation.
 Does Swiss professional accident insurance (LAA) cover remote work from France?
 In most cases, yes, if formalized.
 Are work tools (laptop, screen, ergonomic chair) provided for home?
 Some Swiss companies reimburse a flat rate of 50-100 CHF/month for remote work.

 Most large Swiss companies now have a clear framework.
 SMEs are often behind.
-If your employer hesitates, the SECO (State Secretariat for Economic Affairs) report on cross-border remote work is a good reference to share.
+For up-to-date tax rules, the Geneva cantonal administration (ge.ch) is the reference; for the general remote-work framework, the SECO (State Secretariat for Economic Affairs) report is a good resource to share.

 Our recommendation

-Remote work 1 day per week is the sweet spot for cross-border workers: it's legal, practical, and improves quality of life without complications.
-In coliving, that day is particularly pleasant: you work from your room or common areas, have lunch with other residents present, and enjoy the pool or sauna after work.
+Up to 2 days of remote work per week (40%) is now the sweet spot for cross-border workers: it's legal, practical, and improves quality of life without complications.
+In coliving, those days are particularly pleasant: you work from your room or common areas, have lunch with other residents present, and enjoy the pool or sauna after work.

-Don't push beyond 25% without specialized legal advice.
+Don't exceed 40% (tax) without validating the impact, and stay under 49.9% (social) to keep your Swiss coverage.
+Beyond that, get specialized legal advice.
 And above all, formalize the agreement with your employer in writing.

 Want to try remote work in coliving?
 Check our houses or apply.